 We have never generated revenue and have incurred significant net losses since inception.
-Our net losses were \$1,000, \$33.8 million and \$9.9 million, for the period from July 5, 2016 (inception) through December 31, 2016, for the year ended December 31, 2017 and for the three months ended March 31, 2018, respectively.
-As of March 31, 2018, we had an accumulated deficit of \$43.6 million.
+Our net losses were \$1,000, \$33.8 million and \$23.5 million, for the period from July 5, 2016 (inception) through December 31, 2016, for the year ended December 31, 2017 and for the six months ended June 30, 2018, respectively.
+As of June 30, 2018, we had an accumulated deficit of \$57.2 million.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
 We expect to incur significant expenses and increasing operating losses for the foreseeable future.
 We anticipate that our expenses will increase substantially as we:

-- invest significantly to further develop and seek regulatory approval for RTB101 alone or in combination with everolimus, including to continue our ongoing Phase 2b clinical trial; - expand our pipeline of potential product candidates, including the initiation of at least one additional proof of concept trial in an additional indication; - · require the manufacture of larger quantities of our product candidates for clinical development and potential commercialization; - hire additional clinical, scientific, management and administrative personnel; - ultimately establish a sales, marketing and distribution infrastructure or collaborate with third parties to commercialize any drugs for which we may obtain regulatory approval; - · maintain, expand and protect our intellectual property portfolio;
+- invest significantly to further develop and seek regulatory approval for RTB101 alone or in combination with everolimus, including to advance our product candidate into a Phase 3 program; - expand our pipeline of potential product candidates, including the initiation of at least one additional proof of concept trial in at least one additional indication; - · require the manufacture of larger quantities of our product candidates for clinical development and potential commercialization; - hire additional clinical, scientific, management and administrative personnel;

-- · acquire or in-license other assets and technologies; and - add additional operational, financial and management information systems and processes to support our ongoing development efforts, any future manufacturing or commercialization efforts and our transition to operating as a public company.
+- ultimately establish a sales, marketing and distribution infrastructure or collaborate with third parties to commercialize any drugs for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio; - acquire or in-license other assets and technologies; and - add additional operational, financial and management information systems and processes to support our ongoing development efforts, any future manufacturing or commercialization efforts and our transition to operating as a public company.

-We believe that our cash and cash equivalents as of March 31, 2018 will be sufficient to fund our operations through 2020.
+We believe that our cash, cash equivalents and marketable securities as of June 30, 2018 will be sufficient to fund our operations through 2020.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
 We do not expect to generate revenue from product sales unless and until we successfully complete development and obtain regulatory approval for a product candidate or enter into collaborative agreements with third parties, which we expect will take a number of years and the outcome of which is subject to significant uncertainty.
 Additionally, we currently use third parties such as contract research organizations, or CROs, and contract manufacturing organizations, or CMOs, to carry out our preclinical and clinical development activities and we do not yet have a sales organization.
 If we obtain regulatory approval for our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 To fund our current and future operating plans, we will need additional capital, which we may obtain through one or more equity offerings, debt financings or other third-party funding, including potential strategic alliances and licensing or collaboration arrangements.
 We may, however, be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
 Our failure to raise capital or enter into such other arrangements as and when needed would have a negative impact on our financial condition and our ability to develop our current product candidates, or any additional product candidates, if developed.
 The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our preclinical and clinical development efforts.
 We cannot assure you that we will ever be profitable or generate positive cash flow from operating activities.